 “And Jonathan made a covenant with David because he loved him as himself.
 Jonathan took off the robe he was wearing and gave it to David, along with his tunic, and even his sword, his bow and his belt.”
 1 Samuel 18:3-4

 Friendship.
 It’s one of life’s most wonderful gifts.
 True friends, however, are hard to come by, aren’t they?
 Most of us have many acquaintances; but how many of these people would we truly call friends?
-And what is the difference…what makes someone a friend?
+More specifically, what makes someone a friend?

 Jonathan and David had a unique friendship.
-In this passage we have a picture of the covenant they made with one another.
+In today's key passage, we have a picture of the covenant they made with one another.
 The exchanging of robes and weapons was significant in those days.
-It symbolized an exchange of identity, because people were often known by the color of their robes.
+It symbolized an exchange of identity because people were often known by the color of their robes.
 The giving of weapons represented their fierce loyalty to one another.
-In essence they were saying, “Your enemies are my enemies.
+In essence, they were saying, “Your enemies are my enemies.
 I will fight with and for you.”
 The covenant of friendship also extended to their families, including future generations.

 Are you investing your life in true friendships?
 It does take sacrifice to develop such a relationship.
 But if you have even one true friend, consider yourself wealthy and blessed…because true friends are hard to find.

 Dear Father, thank You for my friends.
 Please help me to prioritize these relationships so that they continue to deepen and grow.
 Help me to be a friend that points others to You.
 In Jesus’ name, amen.